 I’ve written about needing to disconnect from phones while walking to maintain awareness of our surroundings when I talked about the importance of Doctor Who’s Weeping Angels.
 And while I believe that we do need to drop the phones to have situational awareness, our smartphones are assassinating more than our ability to take stock of our surroundings, they’re robbing our joy and creativity.

 Now, I am head-hypocrite here.
-I have a smartphone.
-If I didn’t know about the screen time tracker, I’d tell you I’m not really on my phone all that often.
+I have a smartphone and if I didn’t know about the screen time tracker, I’d tell you I’m not really on my phone all that often.
 But then that weekly screen time report comes out and says my screen time is down all the way to just under three hours a day.
 That’s three hours of being in the same room as my family and not paying attention to how my kiddo smiles or how she isn’t really reading the book in her hands, instead she’s guessing the words based on their first letter.
-Before I go on I need to be honest and say I used to spend over eight hours on my phone a day.
+Before I go on I need to be honest and say I used to spend over eight hours on my phone.

 Costs to Mental Health and Creativity